Caprese Salad with Pomegranate and Mint

 Instructions

-• Slice the beefsteak tomatoes from the stem end in 1/2-inch rounds.
-Arrange these in overlapping rows on half of a beautiful platter.
+• Slice the large tomatoes across the stem end in 1/2-inch rounds.
+Arrange the slices in overlapping rows on half of a beautiful serving platter.
 Combine the halved cherry tomatoes and mozzarella balls on the other half of the platter.

 • Generously drizzle the olive oil and pomegranate molasses over the tomatoes and mozzarella.
-Dust with plenty of salt and pepper.
-Finish with the mint scattered on top of everything and serve immediately.
+Dust with salt and pepper.
+Finish with the mint or basil scattered on top of everything, and serve.

 Nutrition information is automatically calculated, so should only be used as an approximation.